hazardland/db.php/manual.md

 ```php
 include './db.php';
 ```
-#### apc_cache

-#### For php <= 5.4.x
+### apc_cache for php <= 5.4.x

-**db.php** requires **apc_cache** because it is default caching engine for it.
+**db.php** requires **apc_cache** module's user variable caching functions by default.
 You can also override default caching engine but it is subject for further reading.
 A link for apc_cache installation instructions is here http://php.net/manual/en/apc.installation.php.
 On windows you just need to download proper php_apc.dll and enable it in php.ini by uncommenting line extension=php_apc.dll

 In linux it is a bit difficult but usually you will and up with this commands:
 ```